Rabindra Jayanti [25 se Baisakh 2026] Rabindranath Tagore Biography

 Rabindranath In Bangladesh

-Later in his mature age, for his zamindari job, he travelled extensively to the eastern side of Bengal (now in Bangladesh) along the rivers, mainly in the Padma.
-This journey was essential for his literary work, which enriched the literature.
-Travelling in the “Bajra“, he watched the village life of that area.
+Later in his mature years, for his zamindari duties, he travelled extensively along the eastern banks of Bengal (now in Bangladesh), mainly on the Padma.
+This journey was essential to his literary work, enriching literature.
+While travelling in the “Bajra”, he observed the village life in that area.
 In his city life, he has never seen this sort of life.

-From this experience, he started to write stories.
+From this experience, he began writing stories.
 It is mentioned that there were no short stories in Indian literature at that time.
 He wrote one splendid short story after another.
 The little joys and sorrows of ordinary village people were the ingredients of these stories.
 The Response was great.
 You can find these stories in “Golpogucho“.

 He travelled in Europe, America, South America, Russia, and Asian countries.
 Based on this experience, he wrote “Europe Jatrir Diary,” “Russiar Chithi,” and other books.

-He met notable persons like Albert Einstein, Helen Keller, etc. Albert Einstein was his close friend.
+He met notable figures such as Albert Einstein and Helen Keller.
+Albert Einstein was his close friend.
 The poet’s conversation with him was published.
 Anybody can read this today.

 Influenced by travel – In his personal life